airvi/Smartex/readme.md

 ## Smartex

-You can see two scripts to parse log file:
+You can see two bash scripts to parse log file:

 - **smartex.sh** was organized with if statement;
 - **smartex-array.sh** was organized with an array.